fjvallarino/monomer/tasks.md

     - Does it make sense that handleEvent is the only pure function in a widget?
     - Based on the previous design, refactor modules
   - Current massive refactor
-    - + Replace Tree with Containers' Tree
+    - Replace Tree with Containers' Tree
-    - + Fix issue with event handling (click makes everything disappear)
+    - Fix issue with event handling (click makes everything disappear)
-    - + Fix focus situation (remove _focusRing and replace with single focus, then use _widgetNextFocusable)
+    - Fix focus situation (remove _focusRing and replace with single focus, then use _widgetNextFocusable)
-    - + Provide focus to render (needed by textField)
+    - Provide focus to render (needed by textField)
-    - + Check if resize children still makes sense (maybe the widget itself can resize on the corresponding event?)
+    - Check if resize children still makes sense (maybe the widget itself can resize on the corresponding event?)
-    - + Handle SetFocus request
+    - Handle SetFocus request
-    - + Check if WidgetState is really needed
+    - Check if WidgetState is really needed
         - Maybe Data.Dynamic can be used, but currently abadoned
-    - + Rethink Tree.Path import
+    - Rethink Tree.Path import
-    - + Clean up Seq imports
+    - Clean up Seq imports
-    - + Where can we use Seq?
+    - Where can we use Seq?
 Does it make sense to use it everywhere?
 What about Traversable?
     - Reorganize Common Types.
 What do other projects do?
 They should be simple to import and use

+- Pending
   - Can we generalize _widgetFind?
     - To find widgetInstances that need a specific kind of event (TimeStep)
   - Create composite widget, on which application itself is based
+    - Remove UserTask concept, handle it as WidgetTask
   - Improve merge process.
 Implement Global keys
   - Improve hstack/vstack
     - If available space is greater than requested, do not apply resizing logic